echeran/smile-of-murugan/webbook/chapter16.md

 The origin of the commentaries may be sought in discourses between the teachers and the students, in other words, in the initiatory and personal structure of learning.
-There are many commentaries which still retain the character of *vināviṭai—*“questitions (and) answers".
-In most commentaries, statements are interrupted with brief questions like *ennai* "what?" or *atu eññanam* "How is that?"
-Many statements are introduced with phrases like *ahtu ennanam enin,* lit. "if you say how is that" or *iccūttiram ennuta-* lirrō *venin* "if you ask whether this is what this *sūtra* says”, which show that such statements are in fact answers to questions.
+There are many commentaries which still retain the character of *viṉāviṭai*—“questitions (and) answers".
+In most commentaries, statements are interrupted with brief questions like *eṉṉai* "what?" or *atu eṅṅaṉam* "How is that?"
+Many statements are introduced with phrases like *aẖtu eṅṅaṉam eṉiṉ,* lit. "if you say how is that" or *iccūttiram eṉṉutaliṟṟō veṉiṉ* "if you ask whether this is what this *sūtra* says”, which show that such statements are in fact answers to questions.
 Such phrases became established and recurrent formulae in course of time.